oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 - Review the Oracle Data Safe alert policies
 - Provision alert policies on your target database
-- Perform activity on your target database to cause an alert in Oracle Data Safe
+- Perform activity on your target database to generate alerts in Oracle Data Safe
-- Review the generated alerts in Oracle Data Safe
+- Review alerts in Oracle Data Safe
 - View details for an alert and close it
 - Create a custom alerts report
 - Generate and download a custom alerts report as a PDF